Katarina Gospic: Biography

 In 2014, she published her second book called Den sociala hjärnan (The social brain).
 With Martin Ingvar, she published a study indicating that humans have a born ability to react to injustices and that these reactions stem from the amygdala.
 In 2013 she presented an episode of the Sveriges Radio show Sommar i P1.
-In October 2014, she participated in the after show Sommarpratarna which was broadcast on SVT.
+In October 2014, she participated in the after show Sommarpratarna which was broadcast on Sveriges Television.
 In 2020 she published her eighth book called Digital Tsumani.

+COVID vaccine criticism

+In February 2022 she appeared on Alexander Pärleros's popular podcast Framgångspodden and claimed that Pfizer had faked the clinical studies of their COVID-19 vaccine and that the Swedish government was hiding information about side effects of the vaccine.
+This led to strong criticism of Gospic by several Swedish vaccine, virology and infectious disease researchers including Agnes Wold, Niklas Arnberg and Matti Sällberg, which pointed out that some of Gospic's claims were based on a misunderstanding of how randomized controlled trials are conducted and a misrepresentation of the results of the clinical trials of the vaccine.